Amazon SEO: How to optimize your listing for optimal Amazon ranking

 The best listing is of no use if you, as a seller, do not deliver good performance.
 In this case, you will hardly be able to maintain a good ranking over a longer period.
 Therefore, you should never rely solely on Amazon SEO.
 Performance factors also play a significant role, and your customer service must meet the high standards of the eCommerce platform.

 These performance factors are measured, for example, by the click-through rate, conversion rate, and sales.
 Those who sell more have greater visibility with their products.
 This is understandable, as many sales are an indicator of above-average quality and satisfied customers.
 And Amazon loves nothing more than satisfied customers.
-What points must be particularly considered here?
+What points should be particularly considered here?

-Optimize Amazon Ranking: The Backend
+Optimize Amazon ranking: The backend

 Here are a few tips for selecting backend search terms: